Totalvery/totalvery/readme.md

 # Learning Outcomes

 - Coding with team
-- Using Docker to code in equal virtual environment
+- Using Docker to code in equal environments
 - Using React to build frontend
-- Using bootstraps for frontend design and development
+- Using Bootstrap for frontend design and development
-- Learning how to use Javascript and CSS
+- Learning how to use Javascript, HTML and CSS

 ## Author